wireless-power-laboratory/magnetic-resonance/README.md

 Where a pair of 30mm-radius, three-turn, inductive loop coils illustrate that 5V DC power can be thusly utilized to power wirelessly.

 ### Analytical Task

+`TODO: Calibrate the graticules and rephotograph for ease of viewing`

 There is a task to measure the coupling-coefficient between two 12mm radius, ten-turn, inductive loop coils.
 It is interesting to know whether the efficiency is better or worse with small coils verses the larger ones that can power lamps at a distance.
 We would like to determine emperically what are the losses across a frequency sample (band); in this case, between 100 kHz and 100 MHz.